 David “stole” this recipe from an old fishing buddy of his.
 So I decided I would name it: “Al’s Stolen Fish Sauce“.
 Named after the fishing buddy, Al, he stole the recipe from.

-With only three ingredients, this sauce is made with a mixture of butter, Worcestershire, lemon juice for basting on grilled fish.
+With only three ingredients, this basting goodness is made with a mixture of butter, Worcestershire, lemon juice for basting on grilled fish.
 But that’s not all, this basting sauce is universal and can be used on any seafood you’d like to mop it on!

-As promised from my posting last week “Seafood at 1000” Here is the fish sauce that David stole from his old fishing buddy Al.
+As promised from my posting last week “Seafood at 1000” Here is the recipe that David stole from his old fishing buddy Al.

-This sauce can be used for grilled or baked fish.
-It is simple goodness…
+This sauce can be used on baked fish also.
+It is simple goodness!

 - 4 tablespoons unsalted butter